yubrajbhoi/termux-python/Doc/library/ctypes.rst

 .. class:: OleDLL(name, mode=DEFAULT_MODE, handle=None, use_errno=False, use_last_error=False, winmode=None)

-   Windows only: Instances of this class represent loaded shared libraries, functions in these libraries use the ``stdcall`` calling convention, and are assumed to return the windows specific :class:`HRESULT` code.  :class:`HRESULT` values contain information specifying whether the function call failed or succeeded, together with additional error code.
+   Instances of this class represent loaded shared libraries, functions in these libraries use the ``stdcall`` calling convention, and are assumed to return the windows specific :class:`HRESULT` code.  :class:`HRESULT` values contain information specifying whether the function call failed or succeeded, together with additional error code.
 If the return value signals a failure, an :class:`OSError` is automatically raised.

+   .. availability:: Windows

    .. versionchanged:: 3.3
       :exc:`WindowsError` used to be raised,